• Skip to primary navigation

 Jump to Recipe Print Recipe

-Overhead view of chicken wrapped sweet potato dog treats on a plate.
+Chicken wrapped sweet potato dog treats ingredients, on a dehydrator tray, and served.

-A bowl of homemade chicken wrapped sweet potato dog treats.
+A bowl of homemade dehydrated chicken wrapped sweet potato dog treats.

-Dehydrated chicken wrapped sweet potato dog treats on a dehydrator rack.
+Dehydrated chicken wrapped sweet potato dog treats on a small plate.

-Chicken wrapped sweet potato dog treats ingredients and the dehydrated treats.
+Chicken wrapped sweet potato dog treats on a dehydrator tray.

 Homemade dehydrated chicken wrapped sweet potato dog treats in a bowl.